 A 22 km metre gauge Grimselbahn link between Innertkirchen and Oberwald, mostly in tunnel including the long [8km] Grimsel tunnel, but only single track, is planned.
 This would connect the Matterhorn Gotthard Bahn and Zentralbahn metre gauge systems.
 The tunnels would be shared by power cables diverted from their existing route over mountains.

 In Geneva, the CEVA project to link Cornavin station with the Eaux Vives to Annemasse branch is progressing.
 As a first step, local trains were introduced over part of the La Praille freight branch, to Lancy-Point-Rouge (where a new station opened 8 December 2017).
-From here the line will use the existing freight line to Bachet-de-Pesay, beyond which a new line will cross the river Arve then run in tunnel to the French border, at which point the existing line will be used to Annemasse.
-The new underground line will follow the alignment of the closed Eaux Vives branch.
-The [Genève Cornavin - ] Lancy-Point-Rouge - Genève Eaux Vives - Annemasse service was planned to start in December 2019 but has been delayed by local opposition.
+From here the line uses the existing freight line to Bachet-de-Pesay, beyond which a new line crosses the river Arve then runs in tunnel to the French border, at which point the existing line is used to Annemasse.
+The new underground line follows the alignment of the closed Eaux Vives branch.
+The [Genève Cornavin - ] Lancy-Point-Rouge - Genève Eaux Vives - Annemasse service is planned to start on 15 December 2019.

 The Trogenerbahn and Appenzeller Bahnen lines are being linked in St Gallen.
 There will be a more direct exit route from St Gallen to the north of the SBB Depot by 2020/21.
 A new tunnel, which replaced the rack-equipped section between St Gallen and Riethüsli, opened on 7 October 2018.
 The first stage with a new station but two parallel dead-end platforms, one for each service with a short extension of the S21 service from Trogen opened on 10 December 2016.